Can I be in PNAP without the involvement of the State Board of Nursing?

 My employer said they are reporting me to the Board of Nursing — what will happen?

 A complaint to the Board of Nursing will be referred to the PHMP (Professional Health Monitoring Program), whose role it is to determine the likelihood of your practice being a danger to the public.
 That determination will be based largely in part on the results of a drug and alcohol and/or a mental health evaluation by an approved provider.
 You will receive a letter from the PHMP requesting you contact PNAP.
 However, PNAP is available to nurses and at any time, and we encourage you to contact us before you receive the letter.

 The PHMP (Professional Health Monitoring Program) is a Pennsylvania government agency that works in conjunction with the Pennsylvania Licensing Boards.
 Their primary focus is to protect the health and safety of the public from healthcare providers who they believe may be at risk of being impaired.
 They will determine eligibility for an alternative to discipline monitoring program.
 They are also responsible for any disciplinary monitoring agreements issued by the Board of Nursing.

 What should I do if I get a letter from the PHMP?

-If you receive a letter from the PHMP, please contact PNAP as it instructs you to do.
-Our role is to help you address the letter, refer you for an evaluation if necessary, and clear up any misconceptions you may have about what is being asked of you.
-We will also explain the entire process and any consequences of your failure to respond.
+If you receive a letter from the PHMP, please read carefully and do as instructed.
 Please, we advise you not to ignore this letter as it could result in public and permanent discipline on your license.